Updated November 19, 2019

-The Facebook-Cambridge Analytica fiasco made consumers feel that they didn’t have control over their personal information.
+The Facebook-Cambridge Analytica scandal fiasco and the Equifax data breach are just two of many recent events that have made consumers feel that they didn’t have control over their personal information.
 It raised the question “What are companies doing with my data?”
-This scandal brought to light two key issues: 1) what are a company’s responsibility regarding consumers’ data and 2) what rights do individuals have?
+These events have brought to light two key issues: 1) what are a company’s responsibility regarding consumers’ data and 2) what rights do individuals have?

 As a result of the increased concern over consumer’s rights to their own data, California has recently passed legislation that gives back the power of personal data to residents of the state.
-While the law won’t come into effect until January 1, 2020, it’s good to be aware of the potential impact and make sure you’re prepared.
+While the law doesn’t take effect until January 1, 2020 (January 1, 2021 for most business-to-business enterprises), it’s good to be aware of the potential impact and make sure you’re prepared.

 What You Need to Know